- General Property Terms

 Removal of Equipment from University Premises

 University owned property may be removed from the campus and other University facilities to be used in conducting official business of the University.
 Such property is not for personal use.
 When an item is taken off campus, the individual assumes financial responsibility for the property.
-A Removal of Equipment from the University Campus Form must be completed and signed by the chairperson or other authorized official.
-The completed form is kept in the department files for future reference.
+A Removal of Equipment from the University Campus can be requested via the Asset Workflow system and with the approval from the chairperson or other authorized official.

 Loan of Equipment